Discover Lubec, Maine, Easternmost Town in America, For Fresh Lobster, Wild Blueberries and Downeast Hospitality

 Monica's Chocolates, Lubec, Maine

 A native of Peru, Monica brought her unique chocolate flavor blends to Maine and her effervescent personality charms all who enter her front door.
 To visit Monica is to become an instant friend as her enthusiasm to find you the perfect nosh is irresistible.
+Her confections are not only beautiful, but also cater to dietary needs like sugar-free, and come in all the shapes of the sea.

 Monica's Chocolates Lubec Maine